mohdshine123/udacityprj2-DeployingHighAvailabilityInfrastructure/dr_template.md

 both are attached to alb which have target groups on multiple availablity zones

+**Cluster -P  udacity-db-cluster** with reader and writer instance on us-east-2 region with 2 azs
+           2 db instances (reader and writer on different azs)

+ ****Replica cluster udacity-db-cluster-s** **with reader and writer instance on us-west-1 region with 2 azs 2 db instances (reader and writer on different azs)

 More detailed descriptions of each asset identified above.